biblius/validify/README.md

 ### Location

 Locations are tracked for each error in a similar manner to [JSON pointers](https://opis.io/json-schema/2.x/pointers.html).
 When using custom validation, whatever field name you specify in the returned error will be used in the location for that field.
 Keep in mind locations are not reliable when dealing with hashed map/set collections as the item ordering for those is not guaranteed.

-Error location display will depend on the original client payload, i.e. they will be displayed in the original case the payload was received (e.g. when using serde's `rename_all`).
+Error location display will depend on the original client payload, i.e. they will be displayed in the original case the payload was received (e.g. when using serde's `rename_all` or `rename` attributes).
 Any overriden field names will be displayed as such.

 ### Schema

 Schema errors are usually created by the user in schema validation.
 The `schema_err!` macro alongside `#[schema_validation]` provides an ergonomic way to create schema errors.
 All errors are composed to a `ValidationErrors` struct which contains a vec of all the validation errors.
+All schema errors generated by `validify` will have their location set to '/'.

 ### Params

 When sensible, validify automatically appends failing parameters and the target values they were validated against to the errors created to provide more clarity to the client and to save some manual work.

-One parameter that is always appended is the `actual` field which represents the value of the violating field's target property during the validation.
+One parameter that is often appended is the `actual` field which represents the value of the violating field's target property during the validation.
 Some validators append additional data to the errors representing the expected values for the field.

 ## **Examples**